automategreen/blog.automategreen.com/_posts/2014-07-07-insteon-event-demo.md

 });
 ```

-But this post isn't about how to use basic commands; its about insteon events.
+But this post isn't about how to use basic commands; its about Insteon events.

 ## Using Light Events